 Perlman Architects of Arizona

-This extremely functional home has generous, usable side years with massive covered patios.
-The Primary Residence has dual staircases; one interior and one outdoors leading to the side yard.
-The Lock-Off Suite, with private front entry and access to the backyard is ideal for Senior Parents, an adult Child with a Spouse, a live-in Housekeeper/Nanny, or Friend.
+This extremely functional home has generous, usable back and side yards with built in covered patios.
+The Primary Residence offers abundant natural light and a very large Master Suite.
+The Lock-Off Suite, with multiple entries is ideal for Senior Parents, an adult Child with a Spouse, a live-in Housekeeper/Nanny, or Friend.
 Everyone has privacy.
-The lock-off easily and economically regenerates into a separate office/studio suite, or an additional bedroom(s) and/or bonus room for the primary residence.

 Multi Generational Living Makes A Comeback, Minnesota

 “Multigenerational living was once commonplace in American culture.
 Today it’s making a comeback…more and more adult children are moving back in with mom and dad.
 It’s estimated that one-third of Americans between the ages of 18 and 34 are now living with their parents or in-laws…The financial benefits are hard to beat…”

 How Much Rent To Charge Adult Children Living at Home

 Christina Newberry talks about how much rent to charge adult children living at home.

 Mary Fear and her late husband, Bill, raised three daughters and about a half dozen foster children, and cared for her elderly mother in their home.
 When …their daughter Marion and her husband decided to build a new home in 2005, the idea of an apartment for Bill and Mary soon became part of the plan.
 This video is a visit with the Gleason-Fear family and a tour of their multigenerational home.”

 •Loft/opt Bedroom 4

 •Huge Master Walk-In Closet, Balcony